-One of the rarest and most prized Alfajor Tamborine variants, this necklace is dated from the 17th Century and originated from the province of Batangas, a well-known tourist destination and a natural hub in the Philippines.
+One of the rarest and most prized Alfajor Tamborine variants, this necklace is dated from the late 17th to 18th Century and originated from the province of Ilocos, a well-known historical hub in the Philippines.

 In times past, Filipinos, charmed by the delicate and intricate details of Filigree and Kalado (lace-like) craftsmanship, wore these to signify affluence.
 Both men and women wore the Tamborine as a statement piece that claimed their Religious faith.